jeremydiba/wedding-website-jerandpat/content/section/faq.md

 <br>

-We would also **love** if every person/couple brought a used tie they do not care to part with (the more unique the better!)
+We would also **love** if every person brought a used tie they do not care to part with (the more unique the better!)

 ## Are Children Invited to the Wedding?